Documentation

 Vehicle List

 The vehicle list lets you search, filter, and select vehicles.
-Vehicles are organized by their device group.
-If a vehicle has no group, it appears at the root level.
+All vehicles are shown in a flat list — no grouping.

 Searching